 Applying to the Northwest Territories Business Stream involves long-term collaboration with the Northwest Territories government, and a significant financial commitment.
 If you are interested in applying through the Northwest Territories Business Stream, it is recommended you first get in touch with the NTNP to explore your options.
-In the meantime, here is an overview of the process.
+In the meantime, here is an overview of the eligibility requirements and application process.

 Eligibility requirements for the Northwest Territories Business Stream

 - Invest at least $300,000 CAD in starting or buying a business in Yellowknife, or $150,000 CAD if outside Yellowknife.

 - Have a personal net worth of at least $500,000 CAD if starting or buying a business in Yellowknife, or at least $250,000 CAD if outside Yellowknife.
 Net worth must be verified by a Financial Services Provider.

 - Demonstrate ownership of at least one-third (33.3%) of the proposed business (if the investment is over $1mn CAD the ownership share can be lower).

 - Demonstrate (through valid results from an approved test) a minimum level of Canadian Language Benchmark (CLB) 4 in English or French – test results must be no older than six months at the time of application.

 - Submit a good faith deposit of $75,000 CAD to the Department of Industry, Tourism, and Investment – this is held in trust and released after the satisfactory execution of the Business Performance Agreement (see below in step 6).